 The eCommerce industry has transformed over the last few years.
 Progressively companies are going headless for example they’re using a headless eCommerce platform to manage their eCommerce operations.
-Direct to Consumer (D2C)/Business to Consumer (B2C) brands are hunting for fast, innovative, and tech-driven approaches which makes headless commerce essential.
+Direct to Consumer (D2C)/Business to Consumer (B2C) brands are hunting for fast, innovative, and tech-driven approaches which make headless commerce essential.
 In this blog post, we’ll explore how operational efficiency will be the future metric for headless eCommerce platforms.
 If you’ve moved to headless or are planning towards headless transition then this article will serve as the best guide for you.

 In this blog post you’ll learn:

-– Why operational efficiency is key for headless eCommerce platforms;
+– Why operational efficiency is key for headless eCommerce platforms

 – How can operational efficiency be measured?

 – How can you optimize your business for maximum operational efficiency?

 Headless commerce and its impact on business teams

 The first thing we need to talk about however is what headless eCommerce is.
 Typically, traditional eCommerce platforms have their basis on top of a monolithic architecture.
 The backend and frontend are tightly coupled.